scriptPilot/vueuse/README.md

 ## CLI Commands

-`npm run dev dev` to start the Demo App
+- `npm run dev dev` to start the Demo App
-`npm run publish` to publish a new version to NPM
+- `npm run deploy` to publish a new version to NPM